Cavs guard Garland practices for first time since eye injury - NewsBreak

 Brunson, Barrett help Knicks rally to beat 76ers 106-104

-PHILADELPHIA (AP) — Obi Toppin hit a 3-pointer and Jalen Brunson finished off a three-point play seconds later as the New York Knicks rallied from 12 points down to beat the Philadelphia 76ers 106-104 on Friday night.
+PHILADELPHIA (AP) — Obi Toppin hit a 3-pointer and Jalen Brunson finished off a three-point play seconds later as the New York Knicks rallied from 12 points down to beat the Philadelphia 76ers 106-104.
 Brunson finished with 23 points to lead the Knicks.
 R.J.
-Barrett scored...
+Barrett scored 22, while Toppin had 13 of his 17 in the fourth quarter as the Knicks snapped a three-game skid.
+Julius Randle had 17 points, 10 rebounds and five assists, Cam Reddish scored 11 points and Isaiah Hertenstein added eight points and 10 rebounds.
+Tyrese Maxey scored 31 points, Tobias Harris had 23 and Montrezl Harrell added 14 for Philadelphia, which has lost two straight.

 Tatum scores 36, Celtics rally to hold off Bulls 123-119

-BOSTON (AP) — Jayson Tatum had 36 points and 12 rebounds, including some late free throws to help the Boston Celtics hold on for a 123-119 victory over the Chicago Bulls on Friday night.
-Malcolm Brogdon added 25 points on 9-of-10 shooting and Jaylen Brown scored 16 points for...
+BOSTON (AP) — Jayson Tatum had 36 points and 12 rebounds, including some late free throws to help the Boston Celtics hold on for a 123-119 victory over the Chicago Bulls.
+Malcolm Brogdon added 25 points on 9-of-10 shooting and Jaylen Brown scored 16 points for Boston, which has won two of three.
+DeMar DeRozan had a season-high 46 points for the Bulls.
+Nik Vucevic added 24 points and 12 rebounds and Zach LaVine finished with 16 points.
+Chicago was denied its first three-game winning streak of the season.

 Boston Bruins signing Mitchell Miller shows hockey culture still has long way to go | Opinion